Mekong Lowlands and Central Plains, Cambodia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C and G. Make sure to choose the necessary kind.
-Most adapters available are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A, C and G. Be sure to get the right type.
+The majority of adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most locations.

 Power bank for devices